The Gloucester House SEND provision:

 - Using our marking policy to make sure that children know how to improve their work

 - Providing additional adult support from well-trained and well supervised support staff

 - Making specialist equipment and digital technology available to support access and participation in learning

 We help all children to develop their skills as learners – and to persevere when they find learning difficult.

 You can read more about how we support good learning in our Learning and teaching policy

 We provide a curriculum that is broad, balanced, motivating and accessible to all children.
-We use the national curriculum to make sure that the curriculum experience is in line with the curriculum experienced across the country.
+We use a personalised version of the national curriculum to ensure that the curriculum experience is in line with the curriculum experienced across the country.
 We arrange educational visits, journeys and a residential.

-We also adapt the curriculum to include children with SEN/D, for example:
+We personalise each child’s curriculum to including those with SEND, for example:

-- Providing quiet time out for a student with emotional needs
+- Providing quiet time out for a pupil with emotional needs

-- Providing a visual timetable and clear explanations of tasks
+- Providing highly stuctured environments which include the use of a visual timetable and clear explanations of tasks

 - Providing assistive technology to ensure effective communication

 We use student voice to ensure that the children have an input on what they would like to learn, utilising these ideas in our topic cycle.